andoma/movian/README.markdown

 on ps3. configure with `--logtarget=IP.OF.YOUR.HOST` to make it send log messages to that machine.
 Showtime will default to port 4000 when sending log messages.

+## How to build for Raspberry Pi

+Showtime for Raspberry Pi can only be built using cross compilation on a "normal" Linux host.
+In order word you will compile it on your normal Linux desktop system and then copy the binary to the Raspberry Pi.

+If you just want to create a build to test with you can cheat a bit and use the same technique as the auto build system will do.

+Check out the source from github on your normal Linux desktop (ie. not the Raspberry Pi) and do

+	cd showtime
+	./Autobuild.sh -t rpi

+This will start off and download all necessary components to build Showtime and will eventually start building it as well.
+It will take some time.

+Once completed a binary will end up here: build.rpi/showtime

+Copy this file to the Raspberry Pi and run it.

+Note: It cannot run when X is running.
+You should boot raspbian into console mode and start it there

+Note2: If you want Spotify support you need to copy libspotify.so.12 from

+       build.rpi/libspotify-12.1.103-Linux-armv6-bcm2708hardfp-release/lib/libspotify.so.12

+into your users home directory on the Rpi (usually /home/rpi).
+(Installing the Application from the Apps section in Showtime is not enough)